Incredibuild

-Incredibuild is a suite of grid computing software developed by Incredibuild Ltd. Incredibuild's mission is to help accelerate computationally-intensive tasks by distributing them over the network, with notable applications including compiling source code, building software generally, and other software development–related tasks.
+Incredibuild is a suite of grid computing software developed by Incredibuild LTD. Incredibuild is designed to help accelerate computationally-intensive tasks by distributing them over the network, with applications including compiling source code, building software generally, and other software development–related tasks.
 Jobs can be distributed to several computers over a network, giving both the possibility of accelerating the work by using more resources than were available on the initiating computer alone and potentially freeing local resources for other tasks.

+About

-Incredibuild tools are available for Microsoft Windows and Linux, and have support for accelerating builds targeting those platforms.
-Other platforms include but are not limited to Android, Nintendo Switch, PlayStation 4, Xbox One, and other platforms.
-Originally sold specifically as a tool to accelerate compiling, IncrediBuild can now be used for other development processes as well as general high performance computing.
+In addition to Microsoft Windows and Linux, Incredibuild also supports platforms such as Android, Nintendo Switch, PlayStation 4, and Xbox One.
+Originally sold specifically as a tool to accelerate compiling, Incredibuild can now be used for other development processes as well as general high performance computing.

-History

-Incredibuild is a grid computing software start-up based in Tel Aviv, Israel.
+Incredibuild is a grid computing software start-up based in Tel Aviv, in Israel.
 Founded in 2002, the company is led by CEO Tami Mazel Shachar.

-In 2002, they introduced Incredibuild v1.0, offering a solution for acceleration of Microsoft Visual Studio 6.0 C/C++ code builds.
+In 2002, Incredibuild v1.0 was released, offering a solution for acceleration of Microsoft Visual Studio 6.0 C/C++ code builds.
 Incredibuild 1.3 was awarded with Game Developer Magazine's annual Front Line Award in The Category of Programing for the year of 2003.

-After adding support to Visual Studio NET and Visual Studio 2005, Incredibuild later expanded Incredibuild with what was at the time called "XGE Interfaces".
-This package allowed customers to implement custom acceleration of jobs that were not necessarily compilation-related, by exposing a set of interfaces to Incredibuild's core grid engine technology.

 In 2008, Incredibuild won a "Productivity Award" in the Change and Configuration Management Category Of The 18th annual Jolt Awards.

 Tools

 Incredibuild's software suite is broken up into several, separately-licensable tools.
 Incredibuild for Visual Studio C/C++ provides Visual Studio integration to accelerate the builds of C and C++ projects.
 Incredibuild for Make and Other Build Tools provides integration with several standard build tools including make, CMake, and MSBuild.
-Incredibuild for Dev Tools provides additional interfaces for distributing jobs, which need not necessarily be building or compiling-related.
+Incredibuild for Dev Tools provides additional interfaces for job distribution, accommodating various tasks beyond those directly related to building or compiling.